mosesfuraha/entertainment-project/README.md

 ## Features

 - **Bookmarking**: Users can easily add movies or TV shows to their personalized bookmark list for quick access later.
+  - *Note for new users*: If you attempt to bookmark content while not logged in, you'll be prompted to create an account.
+Simply click on the profile avatar in the top right corner to sign up or log in, ensuring your bookmarks are saved and accessible across sessions.

 - **Authentication**: Secure user authentication is implemented, allowing users to sign up, log in, and manage their accounts safely.
 This ensures a personalized experience for each user.

 - **Dynamic Content**: The project dynamically loads trending movies and TV shows, displaying recommendations based on user preferences.

 - **Search Functionality**: Users can search for specific movies, TV shows, or actors using a powerful search feature, making it easy to find desired content quickly.

 ## Development Server